-Shibuya is one of the main centers of Tokyo, with a distinctive pedestrian crossing that has many sides and through which about 3000 people passes at every green light.
+Shibuya is one of the main centers of Tokyo, with a distinctive pedestrian crossing that has many sides and through which about 3000 people pass at every green light.

 Park Hotel, from the movie Lost in Translation, is located right in the heart of Shinjuku.
 From the 52nd floor, this hotel offers a remarkable view of Tokyo and Mount Fuji.